-It is important to note the difference between balsams, resins, and essential oils.
-In general, when you distill a balsam - a tree sap, it separates into an essential oil and a resin.
-Examples of resins include the Copal and Damar we sell.
+It is important to note the difference between balsams, resins, rosins, and essential oils.
+In general, when you distill a tree sap, it separates into an essential oil and a rosin.
+Examples of rosins include the Copal and Damar crystals we sell.
 Examples of essential oils include Oil of Spike Lavender and Oil of Rosemary.
-Sometimes large scale paint manufacturers dissolve resins with chemicals such as xylene, rough turpentine, benzene, toluene, and other chemicals.
+Resin is a term commonly used in the paint world for a dissolved rosin.
+Sometimes large scale paint manufacturers dissolve rosins with chemicals such as xylene, rough turpentine, benzene, toluene, and other chemicals.
 While this saves money, it introduces an element of toxicity.
 The Art Treehouse Canada Balsam has no such chemicals – it is pure, direct from the Canadian fir tree (Abies Balsamea).
 You may recognize the smell - it is the classic Christmas Tree scent.

 Canada Balsam is sometimes referred to as the “English Balm of Gilead.”
 This may be due to the fact that it is occasionally added to folk medicines and various herbal products.
 Because of its clarity, it has been used for many years as an adhesive in making microscope slides.
 Canada Balsam is a perfect addition to oil paint, when enrichment of color and enhancement of permanance are desired.